lp-wan/archi/revised-schc-architecture.md

 -->

-**Domain Manager**: A logical component that manages the Domain, including context synchronization and profile distribution.
+**Domain Manager**: A logical component that manages the Domain, including context synchronization and configuration distribution.

 **Instance Manager**: A logical component that manages the lifecycle and configuration of Instances within an Endpoint.
 It is responsible for creating, updating, and deleting Instances as needed, synchronizing Contexts, and managing Instance Configurations.

+**Endpoint Manager**:

 **Context Repository**: A logical component that stores and manages the Contexts used by its Domain.